Our favorite books about Mighty Girls and their hair that encourage a healthy body image and celebrate the diversity of girls' hair!

 For more Mighty Girl books that explore body image issues, you can find recommendations for both children and teens in our blog post, Celebrating Every Body: 25 Body Image Positive Books for Mighty Girls.

 Little Medusa refuses to take proper care of her long, curly hair, which gets knottier and dirtier with every moment.
-Her hair is so twisted and matted that, when her grandmother finally arrives, she’s frozen in surprise!
-Grandma knows the solution, though, and after a hairdresser bravely does battle with her locks, Medusa is sporting a brand new — short and easy to maintain — hairstyle.
+Her hair is so twisted and matted that, when her grandmother arrives and see her, she’s frozen in surprise!
+Grandma knows the solution, though, and after a hairdresser bravely does battle with her locks, Medusa gets to sport a brand new — short and easy to maintain — hairstyle.

-Lola’s big poofy curls may stand out — and even make her lose a game of hide and seek — but that doesn’t stop her from telling everyone how much she loves her hair!
+Lola absolutely adores her hair, and she wants to tell everyone about it!
+Her big poofy curls stand out at school, where nobody else has hair like hers — and they even make her lose a game of hide and seek when she can't find a hiding place big enough.
+But Lola wouldn't give up her wonderful hair for the world: it's part of what makes her unique.
 This cute story encourages children of African descent to feel good about their hair, no matter how different it may be from other kids.

 Emi has a big imagination, so she doesn't just see hair in the mirror: she sees curls like playground slides, coils like Slinky toys, and soft fluffy puffs like cotton candy!
 But her special hair requires special care, so on wash day, her mother gets together a variety of tools that all have to be used, step by step.
 This cheerful and positive book provides a hair-care routine for girls with naturally textured hair: adults, particularly those who aren't familiar with natural hair care, will pick up a few tips, while young readers will walk away with a new appreciation for their unique and beautiful locks!